All Episodes

 Exactly.

-I mean, and I think that there comes to a certain there's a certain level of social etiquette that comes into understanding that.
+I mean, and I think that there comes to a certain, there's a certain level of social etiquette that comes into understanding that.

-And I think for women that have competed their whole lives to get to a certain caliber where now this sport that they love and they're very good at, um, that they're able to compete professionally, and it's being taken away from them because someone else has decided that they want to also compete in this sport that but they want to compete in it in a way that no amount of training at from being a woman would ever allow you to be able to compete at that level just simply because of genetics.
+And I think for women that have competed their whole lives to get to a certain caliber where now this sport that they love and they're very good at, that they're able to compete professionally, and it's being taken away from them because someone else has decided that they want to also compete in this sport, but they want to compete in it in a way that no amount of training from being a woman would ever allow you to be able to compete at that level just simply because of genetics.

-And so I think that is the most important line in the Piers Morgan piece.
+I think that is the most important line in the Piers Morgan piece.

-I don't care about the testosterone level now, the last two years.
+But again, that's my testosterone level now, the last two years.

 I care about her testosterone level for the first 16 or 17 years of life.